 The identified MC service IDs may change during the subscription time if the MC service IDs are determine based on affiliated group members or activated functional aliases.

+The LMS may need to update the location reporting configuration for the subscribed LMCs according to clause 6.2.2.6.

-The notifications shall be sent repeatedly until the subscription expires based on the attribute expTime or until a unsubscribe message is received.
+The notifications shall be sent repeatedly until the subscription expires based on the attribute expTime or until an unsubscribe message is received.